jugmac00/pyeucountrycodes/README.md

 Test with GitHub actions.

-Add support for Python 3.7 and 3.8.
+Add support for Python 3.7, 3.8 and 3.9.

+Drop support for Python 2.

 ### 0.7.0 (15.01.2019)